Meillaya/ML-Compiler-TVM-MLIR/README.md

 # ML Compiler Development with TVM and MLIR

-A comprehensive educational framework for developing compiler passes that optimize machine learning workloads, with a particular focus on targeting novel architectures like Cerebras-like wafer-scale processors.
-This project demonstrates the theoretical foundations and practical implementation of ML compiler optimization techniques including operator fusion, memory layout optimization, auto-tuning, and custom accelerator targeting.
+This is an educational framework for developing compiler passes that optimize machine learning workloads, with a particular focus on targeting novel architectures like Cerebras-like wafer-scale processors.
+This project aims to demonstrates the theoretical foundations and practical implementation of ML compiler optimization techniques including operator fusion, memory layout optimization, auto-tuning, and custom accelerator targeting.

 ## Overview